Macavitymadcap/cs50/README.md

 ## (C Programs)

-1. Download the cs50 lib [here](https://github.com/cs50/libcs50) and install locally at `/usr/local/`.
+Download the cs50 lib [here](https://github.com/cs50/libcs50) and install locally at `/usr/local/`.

+Some programs are bundled with Makefiles using `clang` to build them.
+For programs without Makefiles do the following:

-2. Copy the `Makefile.template` from the base directory into the folder containing the c files you want to compile.
+1. Copy the `Makefile.template` from the base directory into the folder containing the c files you want to compile.
-3. Replace `[file]` with the name of the file to make.
-(Copy/paste for all files in folder if diesired)
+2. Replace `[file]` with the name of the file to make.
+(Copy/paste for all files in folder if desired)
-4. Run `make [file]` to make the given file.
+3. Run `make [file]` to make the given file.
-5. Run `./[file]` to run the compiled code.
+4. Run `./[file]` to run the compiled code.